 Director of Advancement

-60% Building and nurturing authentic donor relationships through all stages of the relationship management cycle, including identification, cultivation, solicitation, and stewardship.
-Supporting donor cultivation partnerships with >the Executive Director and other members of the senior leadership team.
+60% Actively soliciting major gifts $75k and above while building and nurturing authentic donor relationships through all stages of the relationship management cycle, including: identification, cultivation, solicitation, and stewardship.
+Supporting donor cultivation partnerships with the Executive Director and other members of the senior leadership team.

 - Deepen the organization’s culture of philanthropy and build meaningful relationships between MoPOP and its community of supporters.

 - Develop the organization’s overall fundraising strategy that includes contributions and support from individuals, corporations, foundations, government funding, events, and board members.